Bergen

 Bergen is located between the two biggest fjords in Norway - the Hardangerfjord (180 km) and the Sognefjorden (203 km).
 Bergen is therefore called the Gateway to the Fjords.
 From here, you can start your cruises to discover the Norwegian Fjords.

-More than 2.7 million tourists annually visit Bergen, and the town is one of the most important in the Nordic region, which you can also see from its many historical buildings and attractions.
+More than 2.7 million tourists visit Bergen annually, and the town is one of the most important in the Nordic region, as evidenced by its many historical buildings and attractions.

 UNESCO heritage attraction

-For more than 900 years, Bergen has welcomed people from all over the world, and for centuries Bergen was the centre for trade between Norway and Europe.
-Bryggen Wharf is proof of this and became a member of the Unesco World Culture Heritage List in 1979.
+For more than 900 years, Bergen has welcomed people from all over the world, and for centuries, it was the center of trade between Norway and Europe.
+Bryggen Wharf is proof of this and was added to the UNESCO World Heritage List in 1979.

-Bryggen Wharf is one of Norway`s most historically interesting places to visit, and it is located at the harbour site in Bergen.
-Along the beautiful scenery way, the distinctive stone and timber trading house welcome and remind us of Bergen's history.
+Bryggen Wharf is one of Norway's most historically interesting places to visit, located in the harbor in Bergen.
+Along the beautiful scenic way, the distinctive stone and timber trading house welcomes and reminds us of Bergen's history.

 See more: UNESCO attractions in Norway